 Enrolling in Courses

 You have now finished our enrollment tutorial and we hope you have a list of courses ready.
 Please take a moment or two to review the instructions on the university’s New Student Website, particularly the "courses and colleges" link.
-You can access the Student Center to start the enrollment process through the “creating your schedule” portion of that site.
+The "Creating Your Schedule" page on that website will give you access to Student Center, which is where you will start the enrollment process.

 - Find another course that appeals to you and enroll in it instead, but plan to take your original choice in a future semester.